Product Table filters & widgets

 Can I list categories and sub-categories as separate filter dropdowns?

-Can I control the order of the attributes in the filter dropdown?
+Can I control the order of the items in the filter dropdown?

 WooCommerce filter widgets